kids-first/kf-dev-single-cell-rna/scripts/README.md

   - User will have to define `params` as needed for their experiment: `scooter_path`, `results_dir`, `data_path`, `sample_name`, `min_genes`, `max_genes`, `max_mt`,      `normalize_method`
   - Before and after filter: Plot distribution of the number of genes, UMI, and percent mitochondrial reads per cell.
   - Summary of Cell Statistics: Percent of reads in cells, Median UMI count per cell, Median genes detected per cell, Median percent reads mitochondrial.
+  - Data were normalized by using the global-scaling normalization method “LogNormalize” that normalizes the feature expression measurements for each cell by the total expression, multiplies this by a scale factor (10,000 by default), and log-transforms the result.
+Then, the top 2000 highly variable genes (HVGs) are selected to subset features that indicate high cell-to-cell variation in the dataset (i.e, they are highly expressed in some cells, and lowly expressed in others).
+Then, these HVGs are used as input to principal component analysis, and the top 30 principal components are selected.
+A combination of different dimensions (20, 25) and number of neighbors (30, 20, 10) are used along with the principal components to calculate the UMAP (Uniform Manifold Approximation and Projection) embeddings.
+  - For more information or updates on Seurat, please see: https://satijalab.org/seurat/articles/pbmc3k_tutorial.html